 Will you be sending all currently enrolled beneficiaries a letter informing them of the eligibility renewal process?
 If so, when?

-MDHHS is finalizing beneficiary communications, including a beneficiary alert letter, which will be mailed the month before the federal Public Health Emergency declaration ends.
-This letter is intended to inform beneficiaries of the end of the PHE, the potential impact on their coverage, and describe the resumption of renewal and redetermination actions.
+MDHHS is finalizing beneficiary communications, including a beneficiary awareness letter, which will be mailed the month before eligibility renewals are set to restart.
+This letter is intended to inform beneficiaries that eligibility renewals will resume, the potential impact on their coverage, and describe the resumption of renewal and redetermination actions.

-Once the federal PHE declaration ends, MDHHS will begin mailing beneficiary eligibility renewal letters monthly based on the anniversary of their eligibility determination.
+In the coming months, MDHHS will begin mailing beneficiary eligibility renewal letters monthly based on the anniversary of their eligibility determination.

 -